 Important Directors from this period are,

-- William A. Wellmann - The Public Enemy (which made James Cagney a star), Wild Boys on the Road, Heroes for Sale, The Purchase Price, Midnight Mary, The Conquerors, Other Men's Women.
-He made 20 films in a four year period!
-He later noted that this was partly because he and the writers had the freedom to pretty much do they as they pleased so long as a film was in a certain genre, runtime and made fast and cheap.
-After the Code came, screenplays were subject to stricter scrutiny which delayed the process greatly and as such created more inconveniences and annoyances to deal with.
+- William A. Wellman: The Public Enemy (which made James Cagney a star), Wild Boys of the Road, Heroes for Sale, The Purchase Price, Midnight Mary, The Conquerors, Other Men's Women''.
+He made 20 films in a four-year period!
+He later noted that this was partly because he and the writers had the freedom to pretty much do they as they pleased so long as a film was in a certain genre, had a standard runtime, and was made fast and cheaply.
+After the Code came, screenplays were subject to stricter scrutiny, which delayed the process greatly and as such created more inconveniences and annoyances to deal with.

-- Josef von Sternberg - Morocco, Blonde Venus, Shanghai Express, The Scarlet Empress, The Devil is a Woman (all with Marlene Dietrich), in the same period he also made the first adaptation of Theodore Dreiser's An American Tragedy which resulted in Executive Meddling.
+- Josef von Sternberg: The Blue Angel, Morocco, Blonde Venus, Shanghai Express, The Scarlet Empress, The Devil is a Woman (all with Marlene Dietrich), in the same period he also made the first adaptation of Theodore Dreiser's An American Tragedy which resulted in Executive Meddling.
 These films were resonantly adult in tone, dealing with sexual relations and Masochism Tango between couples.
 After the Code, Sternberg couldn't deal with his preferred subject and Dietrich whose stardom was so much a part of that freedom of content never really had a role of the same caliber afterwards.

-- Frank Borzage - Incredibly prolific in this period.
+- Frank Borzage: Incredibly prolific in this period.
 A major silent film director, he took to sound really quickly and made several films which were innovative in camera movement and bold content.
 Man's Castle with Spencer Tracy and Loretta Young is set in a Hooverville in New York is perhaps the boldest portrayal of the Depression from this period.
-His adaptation of A Farewell to Arms with Gary Cooper and Helen Hayes was disliked by Ernest Hemingway but later audiences adored its swooning romanticism and frank eroticism.
+His adaptation of A Farewell to Arms with Gary Cooper and Helen Hayes was disliked by Ernest Hemingway but audiences adored its swooning romanticism and frank eroticism.

 - Ernst Lubitsch: A major director before and after the code.
-He made some incredible musicals (which were closer to operetta) starring Maurice Chevalier and then switched to making sophisticated comedies like Trouble in Paradise, Design for Living and found time to make a WW1 drama like Broken Lullaby which was one of his favorites.
+He made some incredible musicals (which were closer to operetta) starring Maurice Chevalier and then switched to making sophisticated comedies like Trouble in Paradise and Design for Living, and he still found time to make a WW1 drama like Broken Lullaby which was one of his favorites.
 He survived the end of the period better than other directors.

 - King Vidor: A major pioneer in the silent era.
-When sound came in, he made the Fair for Its Day all-black musical Hallelujah which recorded sound on location in 1929!
+When sound came in, he made the Fair for Its Day all-black musical Hallelujah! which recorded sound on location in 1929!
 He made The Champ, Street Scene, The Stranger's Return, Bird of Paradise and the 30s equivalent of the independent film with Our Daily Bread which dealt with the Depression and was cited by Orson Welles as one of his ten favorite films.

-- Busby Berkeley : Pioneer of the Busby Berkeley Number, directed musical numbers with gorgeous ladies in kaleidoscopic formations in such films as 42nd Steet, Footlight Parade, Gold Diggers of 1933, Dames and others.
+- Busby Berkeley : Pioneer of the Busby Berkeley Number, directed musical numbers with gorgeous ladies in kaleidoscopic formations in such films as 42nd Street, Footlight Parade, Gold Diggers of 1933, Dames and others.
 He was himself a returning war veteran and used his knowledge of military drills to form his numbers and this inspired such bold numbers as Remember My Forgotten Man inspired by the 1932 Veterans March to Washington.

 - Howard Hawks: The director of the original Scarface and progenitor of the screwball comedy.

 Notable films from the Pre-Code Era:

-- Morocco by Josef von Sternberg features the first lesbian kiss in Sound Cinema and a dark romantic story with Marlene Dietrich and Gary Cooper in a Masochism Tango.
+- Morocco (1930) by Josef von Sternberg features the first lesbian kiss in Sound Cinema and a dark romantic story with Marlene Dietrich and Gary Cooper in a Masochism Tango.